Monkeystation/photanol-com/src/pages/index.md

         Interested?
 Please direct your cover letter and resume to:\

-        \

-        jobs@photanol.com.\
+        jobs@photanol.com\

         Hayco Bloemen\

-        Senior Process Development Engineer
+        Senior Process Development Engineer\

-        Tel: + 31 6 10304928
+        +31 6 10304928
       description_short: Photanol is looking for a Process Engineer to join our DSP and USP Team.
-The role is a full-time position based in our labs in Amsterdam.
+The role is a full-time position based at Prodock (Amsterdam).
     - title: Researcher Strain Development Team
       description_short: Photanol is looking for a researcher to join our Strain Development Team.
 The role is a full-time position based in our labs in